Deterministic World Models for Closed-loop Reachability Analysis of End-to-End Vision-based Control: Results Analysis

-Our key insight is that latent variables introduce excessive stochasticity for image generation, which harms the precision needed for formal verification.
-Although commonly used to ease training and improve image diversity, latent variables produce excessively wide bounds during the reachability analysis.
+Our key insight is that latent variables introduce excessive stochasticity for image generation, which harms the precision needed for reachability analysis.
 To quantify the impact of latent variables, we compare the image sets generated by our DWM against the baseline cGAN~\cite{katz2022verification} with the same initial set $S_0$.
-The cGAN incorporates a latent variable $z$ sampled from a truncated normal distribution:
+The cGAN incorporates a latent variable $z$ sampled from a truncated uniform distribution:

 In contrast, the image set generated by our DWM depends solely on the state input, defined formally as: